Aisles: 4:45 AM (2011–2014)

-Hawaii (2015–present)
+Hawaii (2015–2022)

 In July 2015, the band started writing songs for their upcoming new album at a beach house, where they stayed for a week.
 The recording sessions took place in November 2015, for ten days, at the prestigious Estudio del Sur, in Maria Pinto, 54 km west of the Chilean capital.

-'Hawaii' is a two-disc concept album about human colonies established in space after the destruction of the Earth.
+Hawaii is a two-disc concept album about human colonies established in space after the destruction of the Earth.
 Its twelve tracks explore the dilemmas and challenges that the individual and the human spirit would face in this futuristic scenario.
 The album was praised by the critics; it was chosen by Chilean premiere rock magazine as album of the year.

 The band toured Europe for the first time in their career in October 2016, following a release show at Cine Arte Alameda in Santiago.
 Aisles played in the Netherlands, France, Belgium and England.

-In September 2020 the band introduced their new singer, Israel Jil, and are currently working on their fifth studio album, to be released in 2021.
+In September 2020 the band introduced their new singer, Israel Gil, and are currently working on their fifth studio album, to be released in 2021.

+Beyond Drama (2023–present)

+On 5 April 2023 the band released their latest album Beyond Drama.